belzetrigger/domoticz-FritzBox/README.md

 ## Installation and Setup
-- a running Domoticz, tested with 4.10038
+- a running Domoticz, tested with 4.10717 and Python 3.8
-- Python 3
+- Python >= 3.6 (mainly depending on requirements for fritzconnection)
 - install needed python modules:
    - fritzconnection Version 1.2.1
 - clone project